Is A&W Root Beer Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 Caramel color is a widely used food additive that imparts a rich, brown hue to beverages and processed foods.
-Caramel color is generally considered safe during pregnancy in the amounts found in foods and beverages.
+Caramel color is considered safe for pregnancy in this product.

 carbonated water